jeffcpullen/showcase-gitops/README.md

  - Red Hat OpenShift Dev Spaces
  - Red Hat Trusted Artifact Signer (RHTAS)
- - Namespace Config Operator (Community support only)
+ - Namespace Config Operator (Community support only, integrated with Dev Spaces)
  - Red Hat Single Sign On (integrated with RHTAS)
  - ArgoCD RBAC - this is to prevent fixing ArgoCD with `cluster-admin` permissions and allow more fine grained permissions.